giarets/use_case_deporvillage/README.md

 None of the models was fine tuned and we are just analysis gross results.
 However it looks like the hierarchical model gives the better results.
+This was somehow expected since the aggregated forecast is the sum of multiple categories with different seasonalities.
 For a complete storytelling, please refer to the notebooks.